 The challenges facing the Ogallala Aquifer region today are relatively well defined.
-We know how much groundwater is in the aquifer and how much it has declined since irrigation started with sufficient accuracy to identify key depletion hotspots and anticipated rates of decline moving forward.
+For example, we know how much groundwater is in the aquifer, and how much and how fast it has declined since irrigation started with sufficient accuracy to identify key depletion hotspots and anticipate future rates of decline.